kunalan17/CustomerNumberService/README.md

 # CustomerNumberService APIs
-This is a microservice project, and you need JDK 11+ and Grandle 7.4.2 setup to run this service.
+This is a microservice project.
+You need JDK 11+ and Grandle 7.4.2 installed to run this service.

 ## How to build and run the project